mrahhal/mr-scroll/packages/core/README.md

 // Inside the wrapper

-// You'll want to store the reference to the scroll this.scroll = new Scroll(hostElement, contentElement, /* config: fill from your inputs */ { ... });
+// You'll want to store the reference to the scroll. this.scroll = new Scroll(hostElement, contentElement, /* config: fill from your inputs */ { ... });

 // Delegate events in a way that makes sense in your framework.
 // For example, in angular, we add EventEmitters that delegate the inner events of Scroll.

-// Initialize whenever is the right time to do so in your framework this.scroll.initialize();
+// Initialize whenever is the right time to do so in your framework. this.scroll.initialize();

-// And don't forget to destroy it when your component is being destroyed this.scroll.destroy();
+// And don't forget to destroy it when your component is being destroyed. this.scroll.destroy();
 ```